afahrurozi/afahrurozi.github.io/_posts/2019-03-03-Want to do load test? use artillery.md

 as we already know, load test is a kind of Performance Testing which determines a systems performance under real-life load conditions. let's say you have an ecommerce website with daily user active 100K user per hour or you have an app with more than 100K api call per hour.

 Then marketing team have a plan to doing some promotion in your app/website at 6 pm, then we can predict there will be a spike in your active user during that time.
 As an engineer we have to prevent that a suddenly spike of user.
 If you're already using microservices and serverless system might be that problem is getting easier for now (Thanks to kubernetes).

-The basic concept of load testing are we sending of X amount request per X time from X user.

 But still we need to make sure the API endpoints are tough and reliable during peak time, with load testing at least we are giving confidence level of performance.

+So, The basic concept of load testing are, we sending of X amount request per X time from X user.

 What are the common tools for load testing?
 Jmeter is battle proven for doing load test and well known, but the UI is so confusing.

-there's another alternative, called [Artillery] (https://artillery.io/). if you're familiar with python, there's locust.io to doing the same thing.
+There's another alternative, called [Artillery](https://artillery.io/). if you're familiar with python, there's [Locust](https://locust.io) to doing the same thing.
 Artillery are javascript based and have very minimal interface, it's using CLI.

 to install it make sure you have a latest version of node and NPM.